RNA velocity: Software usage

-There are several software tools available for RNA velocity analysis.Each of these tools has its own strengths and applications, so the choice of tool would depend on the specific requirements of your analysis:
+There are several software tools available for RNA velocity analysis.
+Each of these tools has its own strengths and applications, so the choice of tool would depend on the specific requirements of analysis:

 velocyto

 Velocyto is a package for the analysis of expression dynamics in single cell RNA seq data.
 In particular, it enables estimations of RNA velocities of single cells by distinguishing unspliced and spliced mRNAs in standard single-cell RNA sequencing protocols.
-It is the first paper proposed the concept of RNA velocity. velocyto predicted RNA velocity by solving the proposed differential equations for each gene.
-The authors envision future manifold learning algorithms that simultaneously fit a manifold and the kinetics on that manifold, on the basis of RNA velocity.
+It is the first paper proposed the concept of RNA velocity.
+Velocyto works by solving the proposed differential equations for each gene.

 scVelo

 scVelo is a method that solves the full transcriptional dynamics of splicing kinetics using a likelihood-based dynamical model.
-This generalizes RNA velocity to systems with transient cell states, which are common in development and in response to perturbations. scVelo was applied to disentangling subpopulation kinetics in neurogenesis and pancreatic endocrinogenesis. scVelo demonstrate the capabilities of the dynamical model on various cell lineages in hippocampal dentate gyrus neurogenesis and pancreatic endocrinogenesis.
+This generalizes RNA velocity to systems with transient cell states, which are common in development and in response to perturbations. scVelo was applied to understanding subpopulation kinetics in neurogenesis and pancreatic hormone secretion.

 cellDancer

-cellDancer is a scalable deep neural network that locally infers velocity for each cell from its neighbors and then relays a series of local velocities to provide single-cell resolution inference of velocity kinetics. cellDancer improved the extisting hypothesis of kinetic rates of velocyto and scVelo, transcription rate was either a constant (velocyto model) or binary values (scVelo model), splicing and degradation rates were shared by all the genes and cells, which may have unpredictable performance, while cellDancer can predict the specific transcription, splicing and degradation rates of each gene in each cell through deep learning.
+cellDancer is a scalable deep neural network that locally infers velocity for each cell from its neighbors and then relays a series of local velocities to provide single-cell resolution inference of velocity kinetics.
+Unlike previous models it does not infer the same velocity values for all the cells in the experiment.